Functions of Connective Tissue

 • Hemopoietic or lymphatic tissue (a fluid connective tissue involved in blood cell production; contains leukocytes and fibers of soluble liquid proteins formed during clotting; extracellular portion is plasma)

-• Bone (a type of supporting connective tissue contains osteoblasts or osteocytes; consists of collagen fibers and is rigid or calcified)
+• Bone (a type of supporting connective tissue that contains osteoblasts or osteocytes; consists of collagen fibers and is rigid or calcified)

 There are more than 200 diseases and conditions that affect connective tissue.
 Some connective tissue diseases are consequences of infection, autoimmune diseases, injury, or genetic abnormalities.
 The cause of some connective tissue diseases remains unknown.